 As the town can be easily reached by road and rail, it makes it an excellent choice for both long weekends and day trips!

 We have listed our top things to do in Arrochar below.

-Hillwalkers visiting the Arrochar Alps are always impressed by the views which come at the top of their climb.
-Many brave climbers will climb these hills into the wintertime, however, we advise that you take on the climb during the Scottish summertime.
+Hillwalkers visiting the Arrochar Alps are always impressed by the views from the top of the mountain pinnacles.
+Many brave climbers will visit these hills in winter, however, we advise that you take on the challenging routes during the Scottish summertime.
 There are plenty of other things to do in Arrochar in the winter.

-The Alps sit north of Glen Croe and Glen Kinglas.
-The tallest mountain in Arrochar is Ben Ime (3,318 ft), however, the town is famous for being home to Ben Arthur (2891 ft) which is known as ‘The Cobbler’.
+The tallest mountain in Arrochar is Ben Ime (3,318 ft), however, the area is famous for being home to Ben Arthur (2891 ft) which is known as ‘The Cobbler’.

-The Arrochar Alps offers visitors here a great challenge as they are recommended to experienced walkers only.
+The Arrochar Alps offer visitors a great challenge and are recommended to experienced walkers only.

 For detailed routes through the Arrochar Alps check out Walkhighlands: